sarfraznawaz2005/bookmarker/readme.md

 # BookMarker

 BookMarker is simple app made in Laraval 5.2 framework using SQLite that can be used to bookmark important pages from the web to read them later.
 This is useful when you want to do research about some topic and organize page links according to category/folder.
+Another good option is that bookmarked pages can be annotated with highlights and comments.
 Pages can be bookmarked either manually via Admin interface or through provided Chrome browser extension.

+## Why ?

+Simple, because it was hard for me to manage my bookmarks in browser.

 ## Screenshot